tjarratt/elm-words/README.md

 A small project written in elm to help my son learn new words.

 Completed Tasks
 ---------------
 * show a list of words we want to practice
 * show the current word

 Tasks
 -----
+* find out how to listen to key press events
+* add "selected" class when space bar is pressed
 * spacebar highlights the word (in red ?)
 * spacebar highlights each letter in turn
 * shift + spacebar goes back (but will not return to before highlighted state)